UF-ACE/ACE_Website/README.md

 Runs the app in the development mode.\
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

+<b>Note that the 8000 port is only used for frontend testing.
+If testing is to include both backend and frontend, port 3000 should be used. </b>

 The page will reload if you make edits.\
 You will also see any lint errors in the console.